rust-lang/rust/text/0000-try-expr.md

 1. has a massive dominance in both popular and less known languages and is sufficiently semantically faithful to what `try` means in those languages.
+   Thus, we can leverage people's intuitions and not spend too much of our complexity budget.
 2. is consistent with the standard library wrt. `Try` and `try_` prefixed methods.
 3. it is brief.
 4. it has high fidelity wrt. the concepts it attempts to communicate (exception boundary for `?`).
+This high fidelity is from the perspective of a programmers intent, i.e: "I want to try a bunch of stuff in this block".
 5. it can be further extended with `catch { .. }` handlers if we wish.

 ## Alternative: reserving `catch`

-1. **Fidelity to the construct's actual behavior:** Low
+1. **Fidelity to the construct's actual behavior:** High
-2. **Precedent from existing languages:** None
+2. **Precedent from existing languages:** Erlang and Tcl, see [prior-art]
 3. **Brevity / Length:** 6
+4. **Consistency with related libstd fn conventions:** Somewhat consistent
-4. **Consistency with the naming of the trait used for `?`:** Inconsistent
+5. **Consistency with the naming of the trait used for `?`:** Inconsistent
-5. **Consistency with related libstd fn conventions:** Somewhat consistent
 6. **Risk of breakage:** Low
     - **Used in std:** [*No*](https://doc.rust-lang.org/nightly/std/?search=catch)
     - **Used as crate?** [*No*](https://crates.io/crates/catch).